Verifying webhook requests

 The next step is to make sure the request payload was not modified on the way to your server.
 The JWT includes a hash of its payload.
 This lets you check message integrity.

-1. Get the body_hash value from the JWT.
-This is an SHA256 hash of the HTTP message body (usually in JSON).
+hash of the HTTP message body (usually in JSON). - Apply a

-2. Apply a SHA256 hash function to the value and then encode the resulting hash in base64 format.
+hash function to the value and then encode the resulting hash inbase64